Notes from a small island

 Corsica appeared unchanged.
 Restaurants, roads, houses and shops seemed exactly where they were when we were last there about four years ago.
 But whereas I was once delighted to pick up the French life from where it had last left me, this time I found it rather annoying that so little had changed.
 There seemed a certain stolidness and complacency instead of former ‘gaiety’. I wonder if there will be a change from President Sarkozy.
 It will, I suspect have to be fairly painful and I do so hope that not too many babies go with the bathwater.
 I do remember the UK undergoing a major upheaval in the ’80s and although I think it very encouraging that French graduates come to the UK to work and live, I do wonder where it leaves their home country, which I am much devoted to and would like to see prosper.

-One Response to “Notes from a small island”
+One response to “Notes from a small island”

-1. Gerry Says:
+1. Gerry Avatar

 Yeah, but Corsica ain’t Paris is it?
 It’s a haven for purblind Corsican nationalists and independence freaks.
 No wonder nothing changes – you get shot if you try.